jedisct1/libsodium-doc/internals/roadmap.md

 - Optimized implementations for ARM w/NEON
 - Optimized implementations for x86_64
 - Precomputed interface for crypto_box_easy() [DONE]
-- First-class support for Javascript [IN PROGRESS]
+- First-class support for Javascript [DONE]
 - chacha20 and chacha20poly1305 with a 96 bit nonce and a 32 bit counter
+[DONE, in ietf branch, not merged yet]
+- IETF-compatible chacha20poly1305 implementation
+[DONE, in ietf branch, not merged yet]